markstringer-dti/markstringer-dti.github.io/dti.md

 So, one place to spot the pirate ship is stand-up.
 Another is the retrospective.
 That's a meeting that happens, typically every two weeks where the team talks about how the previous sprint went.
 In the retrospective, the team asks these questions: what went well? what didn't go so well? what could be done better?

 One of the strange things about project management is that very often everybody who is working on a project knows what's wrong with the project.
-If they're not saying, it's because they've tried to say or have said and have been either ignored, told to back off, threatened or even disciplined for pointing it out.
+So why aren't they saying what they know?
+Maybe it's because they've tried to say or have said and have been ignored.
+Maybe they've been told to back off.
+Maybe they've been threatened with disciplinary action, or even disciplined for pointing it out what's obviously wrong.
 This is the same as if, in an improv show, one of the performers shouted "Look!
 A pirate ship!" and a director sitting next to the stage responded by saying "Shut up about the pirate ship!
 I don't want to hear any more of this negative thinking.
-Clean the decks!"
+Clean the decks!
+Any more talk of a pirate ship and you're off the show."

 A leader doesn't need to tell the team to shut up about the pirate ships and clean the decks many times.
 Once they've done it once or twice they will have already caused one of the strangest problems that I've seen.
 And I've seen it repeatedly: highly skilled, highly paid team who've given up trying to think for themselves.

 No matter how many times they've been beaten down, a team will still respond to the right kind of opportunity to feed back.
 If you run retrospectives and give people an opportunity to speak, they will speak.
 They will talk if they think  you are listening.
 They will notice see and appreciate you doing your best to raise their problems with the people who need to know about them and can fix them.
 And sooner or later, they'll talk about the pirate ship.
 When they do, it might be hard to keep your jaw off the floor.

+I worked on a project that was really struggling.
+We had a retrospective.

-For example during the retrospective for one project that I worked on, it emerged that all of the requirements for the project were coming from a business analyst.
-They made no sense.
-One of the main struggles that the development team had on any day, was making sense of what the business analyst had put in the stories.
+One big problem emerged.
+All of the requirements for the project were written by a single business analyst.
+They didn't amake any sense to the team.
+The team's main struggle was making sense of what the business analyst had written in the requirements document.

 What struck me straight away was that the business analyst wasn't in the retrospective.
-In an agile project, the business analyst is part of the team - they're not supposed to be outside throwing in requirements.
-Especially if those requirements turn out to be problematic.
+In an agile project, the business analyst is part of the team - they're not supposed to be outside of the team throwing in requirements.

-So my response to this problem being raised by the team was to suggest that they business analyst should be invited to stand-up meetings, and planning meetings.
+So my response to this problem was to suggest that they business analyst should be invited to stand-up meetings, and the planning meetings.
 And retrospectives and show and tells.
 This was where the developers looked at each other sideways - this is always a sign that you're finally getting to the real issue.

 "We're not allowed to talk to the business analyst."

 "What?
 That's mad!
 I'm sure that can't be right."

 Yes it was mad.
 Yes, it was right.
+Well, it was what was actually happening.

 I tried to talk to the business analyst.
 I emailed him asking for a meeting.
 I got a phone call from his boss saying I wasn't allowed to talk to him.

 And of course, there was no way that the project was going to get anywhere in its current state.
 The team needed to talk to the person who could tell them what the product was supposed to do.

 Side note: This project was worse than it sounds.
-It turns out there were two groups of business analysts.
-There were technical business analysts and there were business business analysts.
+It turns out there were *two* groups of business analysts.
+There were "technical" business analysts.
+But there were also "business" business analysts.
 The "business" business analysts were actually allowed to talk to the "business" - the people who wanted the product.
-The technical team was only allowed to talk to the technical business analysts.
+The technical team was only allowed to talk to the "technical" business analysts.
 And these two groups of business analysts - technical and business -  also weren't allowed to talk to each other.
 They were only supposed to communicate via emailed word documents.
 A big part of making this project possible was to make sure that we had just one business analyst.
+I don't know whether in the end we designated them as business or technical.
+I'm certain I was asked.
 This person was allowed both to talk to the people who wanted the software and the people who were building the software.
-Things got a lot better after that.
+And sit with the team who was doing the work.
+So they could ask him questions.
+I mean imagine.Things got a lot better after that.

 So we've talked about stand up meetings and we've talked about retrospectives.
 There's one more Agile meeting where the "Pirate Ships" that are on the horizon might be detected.
 And that's the "Show and Tell."
 The "Show and Tell" is a meeting where the development team show the outputs of what they've been working on in the last "Sprint" - typically two weeks.
 Who do they show it to?
 Definitely you should show it to the product owner who is supposed to act as a representative of all the people who want the project to happen.
 But you should also invite other people who are interested and who want to come along.

 After the minor victory of getting the business analyst to sit with the team, I then suggested that we start to have show and tell meetings.
 Fraud was an issue that affected  people who worked for the bank all over the world.
 So for the first phone conference I could hear just from the accents the geographical spread of interest.
-Northern Irish accents, Scottish accents, Cockney-sounding Southend accents and Indian accents from the offshore call centres in India.
+There were Northern Irish accents, Scottish accents.
+But there were also Cockney-sounding Southend accents and Indian accents from the offshore call centres in India.

 In that week, the team had been doing some work on the user interface for one of the very early screens in one of the fraud detection journeys.